-- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - Go to Advanced > HomeCare > Parental Controls or Game Center > Game Protector > Parental Controls.
+- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
+Go to Advanced > Parental Controls, and locate the Profiles section.

-- 3. Find the correct profile and click on in the Insights column. - Note: If you have not set up a profile for your child yet, you should do that first by clicking Add, then follow the steps to create a profile.
-Refer to Scenario 1: Setting Up Access Restrictions for detailed instructions. - 4.
-Use the drop-down menu to view the websites visited and time spent online for any of the last 7 days.
-Click History to view a complete history.
+- 3. Find your desired profile and click ... - Note: If you have not set up a profile for your child yet, you should do that first by clicking Add, then follow the steps to create a profile.
+Refer to Setting Up Access Restrictions for detailed instructions. - 4.
+Select from the drop-down list your desired time range, and view the reports of Time Spent Online and Most Visited Website.